5 super-easy tips to increase e-learning course engagement

 Posted by Kaine Shutler on January 31, 2019

 Keeping people engaged in your e-learning course is important if you want to increase course completion rates and improve learner satisfaction.
 With that in mind, there are a few quick and easy steps you can take as a course author to boost engagement and satisfy your learners.

 Quick and Easy Ways to Increase E-Learning Engagement

 Keeping lessons contained to small, bite-sized chunks of information tends to be an effective way to keep engagement levels high.
 Most people don’t have time in their day to dedicate longer, solid blocks of time to getting work or studying done.
 Studies have also shown that most of us learn better when we’re presented with small amounts of clear and concise information than when we’re overloaded with information.

 Keeping this shorter content broken down even amongst itself is a key takeaway, too.
 Keep modules broken up with short paragraphs and lists rather than huge walls of text.

 Nobody wants to be bored- and some of us automatically are once we realise we’re about to be transported back to our school days.
 Spice up your lessons and information!
-Mixing different types of content to communicate information is an effective way to keep learners’ attention.
+Mixing different types of content is an effective way to keep learners’ attention.
 Using animated graphics, short video clips, and simple infographics can help cut down on the amount of text that people have to read through.

 Also consider whether the module you’re producing would be more easily understood when delivered in an alternative format.
 Take a dance move for example.
 You could spend all day reading about the Carlton dance and not have a clue about how to execute it.
 A video on the same dance would provide a much better learning experience, providing your learners with greater clarity in less time.